Uniswap/docs/SDK_versioned_docs/version-3.0.0/guides/liquidity/04-minting-positions.md

 }
 ```

-Omitting the parameters that are not required, we recognize that the only parameters we need to specify in order to create a valid `MintOptions` struct are `slippageTolerance`, `deadline`, and `recipient`.
-Hence we can construct our calldata with the following call to `addCallParameters`:
+You can omit the parameters that are not required.
+In order to create the most basic valid `MintOptions` struct just set the `slippageTolerance`, `deadline`, and `recipient` which is constructed below:

 ```typescript
     const deadline = block.timestamp + 200;